NSErfan/Awesome-Tips/README.md

-# iOS Journey
+# Awesome Tips
-iOS Journey is a collaborative collection of useful tips and tricks with examples.
+Awesome Tips is a collaborative collection of useful tips and tricks with examples.

 ### Contents:
  - UIStackView